 To overcome the failure rate it’s advised you visit professors, show your working of problems, and get as much feedback as possible on where you’re going wrong.

-Dedicated practice (and constant exposure), over re-reading, is absolutely crucial.
+Dedicated practice (and constant exposure), re-reading, is absolutely crucial.

 And if you do have to retake O-Chem, don’t worry too much.
 Adcoms for health degrees (med school included), won’t hold resits too much against you as long as you show a willingness to adjust your strategy and come out better the next time.